rafaelnp/rnpnvim/README.md

 `vim +BundleInstall`

-and the plugins shall be synchronized with github
+and the plugins shall be synchronized with github.

-2. Vim configuration
+3. Vim configuration
 -------------------------

 This configuration was tested on the Vim 7.4.x version (where x is the patch number) and Linux.
 To configuration option there is a short explanation.
 For experienced Vim users it may be boring or repetitive, but i think useful for beginners or also for a quick reference.

-2.1 General
+3.1 General
 ----------------

 **compatible (cp) / nocompatible (nocp)**